-The report discusses findings from two waves of a quantitative survey with claimants on the Personalisation Pathfnder as well as from qualitative interviews with claimants and Pathfnder stakeholders.
+The report discusses findings from two waves of a basic quantitative survey with claimants on the Personalisation Pathfinder as well as from qualitative interviews with claimants and Pathfinder stakeholders.

-Only around one in eight (12 per cent) of the participants were ESA Work Programme completers (WP).
-The majority of participants had been in employment at some point before joining the Pathfnder (76 per cent).
+Only around one in eight (12 per cent) of the participants were ESA Work Programme ‘completers’ (WP).
+The majority of participants had been in employment at some point before joining the Pathfinder (76 per cent).
 Six in ten had left their previous employment due to health related reasons and more than seven in ten regarded their health as a key barrier to returning to work.

-Perhaps unsurprisingly, participants claiming JSA were generally less likely to perceive their disability as impacting on their employment before joining the Pathfnder.
-They were also less likely to believe their health condition or disability limited their ability to return to work.
+Perhaps unsurprisingly, participants claiming JSA were generally less likely to perceive their disability as impacting on their employment before joining the Pathfinder.
+They were also, unsurprisingly, less likely to believe their health condition or disability limited their ability to return to work.
 They tended to report fewer barriers to returning to work and were therefore generally more positive about this prospect.
 Three in ten claimants were in work twelve months after joining the Personalisation Pathfinder.

 ESA pre-WCA claimants were most likely to have found work while on the trial.
 Nearly a third of this group had, however, returned to a previous employer or job.